sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### 3.1.5 ModuleBase class new APIs

-##### 3.1.5.1 Need for consistant storage and access of DPU state and health
+##### 3.1.5.1 Need for consistant storage and access of DPU reboot causae, state and health
 1.  get_reboot_cause for the modules is missing in the existing code.
 The smartswitch needs to know the reboot cuase for DPUs.

-* End User Reboot Cause Table: This table shows the frame work for DPU reboot-cause reporting
+    Table shows the frame work for DPU reboot-cause reporting

     | DPU Reboot Cause | HW/SW | End_User_Message_in_DPU_STATE |
     | --- | --- | --- |